+- 5GC can differentiate Application Layer AI/ML traffic by using existing mechanisms defined in TS 23.501 [3].

-NOTE: The 5G System architecture to support the Application AI/ML operation in the current release should not preclude the support of roaming in a future release.
+NOTE 1: The 5G System architecture to support the Application AI/ML operation in the current release should not preclude the support of roaming in a future release.

-Editor's note: Whether 5GC needs to be aware of the Application Layer AI/ML operation type needs further discussion.
+NOTE 2: Whether 5GC needs to be aware of the Application Layer AI/ML operation type needs further discussion and will be documented in clauses 7 and 8.